cookiengineer/defiant/README.md

 ## Trust Level: Zero

-- Disable Requests to known Advertisement Networks.
-- Disable `<frame>`, and `<iframe>`.
-- Disable `<script>` and `<meta http-equiv="refresh">`.
+- Disable HTTP Location/Refresh redirects.
-- Disable Cookies from first-party and second-party domains.
+- Disable Link Prefetching from all domains.
-- Disable Cookies from known CDNs.
+- Disable Images from all domains.
-- Disable JavaScript from first-party and second-party domains.
+- Disable Frames from all domains.
-- Disable JavaScript from known CDNs.
+- Disable Cookies from all domains.
-- Enable CSS from first-party and second-party domains.
+- Disable JS from all domains.
-- Enable CSS from known CDNs.
+- Enable CSS from first-party or second-party domains or known CDNs.
-- Override Cache-related response headers (to force-cache everything).

 ## Trust Level: Alpha

-- Disable Requests to known Advertisement Networks.
-- Disable `<frame>`, and `<iframe>`.
-- Enable `<script>` and `<meta http-equiv="refresh">`.
-- Enable Cookies from first-party and second-party domains.
-- Disable Cookies from known CDNs.
-- Enable JavaScript from first-party and second-party domains.
-- Enable JavaScript from known CDNs.
-- Enable CSS from first-party and second-party domains.
+- Enable Images from first-party or second-party domains or known CDNs.
-- Enable CSS from known CDNs.
+- Enable JS from first-party or second-party domains or known CDNs.
-- Override Cache-related response headers (to force-cache everything).

 ## Trust Level: Beta

-- Disable Requests to known Advertisement Networks.
-- Enable `<meta http-equiv="refresh">` to first-party or second-party domains.
+- Enable HTTP Location/Refresh redirects to first-party or second-party domains.
-- Enable `<frame>`, and `<iframe>` to first-party or second-party domains.
+- Enable Link Prefetching to first-party or second-party domains or known CDNs.
-- Enable `<script>`
-- Enable Cookies from first-party and second-party domains.
+- Enable Images from all domains.
-- Enable Cookies from known CDNs.
-- Enable JavaScript from first-party and second-party domains.
+- Enable Frames from first-party or second-party domains.
-- Enable JavaScript from known CDNs.
-- Enable CSS from first-party and second-party domains.
+- Enable Cookies from first-party or second-party domains.
-- Enable CSS from known CDNs.
-- Override Cache-related response headers (to force-cache everything).

 ## Trust Level: Gamma

-- Enable Requests to known Advertisement Networks.
+- Enable HTTP Location/Refresh redirects to all domains.
-- Enable `<frame>`, and `<iframe>`.
-- Enable `<script>` and `<meta http-equiv="refresh">`.
-- Enable Cookies from first-party and second-party domains.
+- Enable Link Prefetching from all domains.
-- Enable Cookies from known CDNs.
+- Enable Cookies from all domains.
-- Enable JavaScript from first-party and second-party domains.
+- Enable JS from all domains.
-- Enable JavaScript from known CDNs.
-- Enable CSS from first-party and second-party domains.
+- Enable CSS from all domains.
-- Enable CSS from known CDNs.
-- Don't Override Cache-related response headers.

 ## Development Help